 It is important for our valued customers to be informed about their water quality.
-If you have any questions about this report or regarding your water utility, please contact Marianne Morgan, Community Relations Coordinator, at (215) 855-3617 or visit our website at www.northpennwater.org.
+If you have any questions about this report or regarding your water utility, please contact Lindsay Hughes, Community Relations Coordinator, at (215) 855-3617 or visit our website at www.npwa.org.
 If you want to learn more about NPWA, please attend any of our regularly scheduled Board of Directors meetings.
-Meetings are held on the fourth Tuesday of every month at the Authority's operations center located near the intersection of Forty Foot and Allentown Roads in Towamencin Township.
+Meetings are held on the fourth Tuesday of every month at the Authority's operations center located at 300 Forty Foot Road, near the intersection of Forty Foot and Allentown Roads in Towamencin Township.
 Meetings begin at 7:30 p.m.